JonathanRamos/VFFAnalysis/README.md

 # Analysis of Vertebral Fragility Fractures (VFF)

+All data used in the paper is available in this repository, including the sources codes for reproduction

 ## Patient Database (ROIS)
 We made available the ROIS in a single zip file in the following url: https://doi.org/10.5281/zenodo.6415420